Wormsloe State Historic Site in Savannah, Georgia. Photo by @chriswaltersphotography

 Option 1: Jekyll Island

 Drive to Jekyll Island, a Golden Isle that's a bit retro and remote.
 Visit the Georgia Sea Turtle Center where rehabilitation efforts aim to save all five threatened or endangered species of sea turtles that nest in Georgia.
 Pedal along paved trails that loop 20 miles through beaches, marshes, forests and historic sites on wheels from Jekyll Island Bike Rentals.
 Wiggle your toes in the camera-ready Driftwood Beach, scattered with knobby and twisted tree trunks made gray by the sun and sea.
-Slurp oysters at Latitude 31.
+Slurp oysters at The Wharf.
 Retreat to Jekyll Island Club Resort or the Holiday Inn Resort.

 Option 2: St. Simons Island

 Drive to St. Simons Island, a Golden Isle that’s a bit swanky.
 Climb 129 steps to the top of St. Simons Lighthouse Museum.
-Fork up shrimp and grits or another low country dish at ECHO, Halyards, Gnat’s Landing, or Blackwater Grill.
+Fork up shrimp and grits or another low country dish at ECHO, Halyards, or Gnat’s Landing.
 Slip between regal sheets at the luxurious The King and Prince Beach & Golf Resort.

 Extend your trip: St. Marys & Cumberland Island